qlik-oss/core-website/docs/docs/services/mira.md

 !!!
 Tip
     Mira only looks at the label key, not the value.
-    The values can even be omitted.
+    The values can be left as an empty string.
 You can see examples of discovery labeling in the operation mode sections.

 ### Port labeling

-In all modes, except _DNS_ mode, Mira uses label values to determine on which ports to serve the QIX API (websocket) and the `/metrics` endpoint.
+In all modes, except _DNS_ mode, Mira uses label values to determine which ports to use when connecting to the QIX API (websocket) and the `/metrics` endpoint on the Qlik Associative Engine instances.
 By default, Mira looks at the values on the `qix-engine-api-port` and `qix-engine-metrics-port` lables.
 You can change these label values by using the environment variables `MIRA_ENGINE_API_PORT_LABEL` and `MIRA_ENGINE_METRICS_PORT_LABEL` respectively.